dieseldev/diesel/README.rst

 It takes more than Client and Service classes to knit together anything but a trivial example application.
 Happily diesel provides all sorts of useful utilities for composing robust, scalable network applications.
-Mind your pools and queues and read on, while we use them to extend trivial example applications.
+So mind your pools and queues and read on, while we use them to build ... trivial example applications!

 Queues
 ------